Michigan Central Station

-Michigan Central Station (also known as Michigan Central Depot or MCS) is the historic former main intercity passenger rail station in Detroit, Michigan.
-Built for the Michigan Central Railroad, it replaced the original depot in downtown Detroit, which was shuttered after a major fire on December 26, 1913, forcing the still unfinished station into early service.
-Formally dedicated on January 4, 1914, the station remained open for business until the cessation of Amtrak service on January 6, 1988.
-The station building consists of a train depot and an office tower with thirteen stories, two mezzanine levels, and a roof height of 230 feet (70 m).
-The Beaux-Arts style architecture was designed by architects who had previously worked together on Grand Central Terminal in New York, and it was the tallest rail station in the world at the time of its construction.
+Michigan Central Station (MCS, also known as Michigan Central Depot) is the historic former main intercity passenger rail station in Detroit, Michigan.
+Built for the Michigan Central Railroad, it replaced the original depot in downtown Detroit, which had been shuttered after a major fire on December 26, 1913, forcing the still unfinished station into early service.
+Formally dedicated on January 4, 1914, the station remained open for business until January 6, 1988, when Amtrak service was relocated.
+The station building consisted of a train depot and a 230-foot (70 m) office tower with thirteen stories above two mezzanine levels.
+The tallest rail station in the world at the time of its construction, the Beaux-Arts style architecture was designed by architects who had previously worked on Grand Central Terminal in New York City.

-The building is located in the Corktown district of Detroit near the Ambassador Bridge, approximately 3/4 mi southwest of downtown Detroit.
+The building is in the Corktown district of Detroit near the Ambassador Bridge, approximately 3/4 mi southwest of downtown Detroit.
 It is located behind Roosevelt Park, and the Roosevelt Warehouse is adjacent to the east, with a tunnel connection to the MCS.
 The city's Roosevelt Park serves as a grand entryway to the station.
 It was added to the National Register of Historic Places in 1975.

-Since 2011, demolition works, minor structural repairs, repairs of the roof structure, and covering the glass roof openings in the concourse have been performed.
-The basement, which was once full of water, has been fully drained.
-Barbed wire fencing has been installed in an attempt to keep out vandals and the windows in the tower have been replaced.
-Restoration projects and plans had gone as far as the negotiation process, but none had come to fruition until May 2018 when Ford Motor Company purchased the building for redevelopment into a mixed use facility and cornerstone of the company's new Corktown campus.
-Between 2018 and 2021, the building's exterior was repaired and the electrical and mechanical systems were replaced; in August 2021, the renovation entered the third and final phase, focusing on the interior.
+Images of the building's deterioration remain a premier example of ruins photography.
+Its derelict state became symbolic of Detroit's decline from a once-prosperous city.

-Images of the building prior to the Ford purchase remain a premier example of ruins photography.
-The building has also been featured in several television programs, films and music videos.
+Various parties started negotiating renovation plans in 2011, and in May 2018, Ford Motor Company purchased the building for $90 million for redevelopment into a mixed use facility as cornerstone of the company's new Corktown campus.
+After years of extensive exterior and interior renovation, exceeding $740 million, the station reopened on June 6, 2024.
+The restored station was hailed by a rail industry publication as "...a stunning example of what can be accomplished with historical vision, ample financing, and advanced construction and restoration technology."